NLPxL2Korean/KLM-corpus/README.md

 # L2 Korean Learner Morpheme (KLM) corpus
-- Please see the most updated version of the corpus [here](https://github.com/UniversalDependencies/UD_Korean-KSL/tree/dev)!
+- You can find the latest version of the corpus [here](https://github.com/UniversalDependencies/UD_Korean-KSL/tree/dev).

-## CoNLL-U Format
+## Data format
-The data is organized in the universally accepted [CoNLL-U](https://universaldependencies.org/format.html) format, following the Universal Dependencies (UD) formalism (Nivre et al., 2020).
-Sentences consist of one or more word lines, and each word line contains the following fields:
+The data is organized in the universally accepted [CoNLL-U](https://universaldependencies.org/format.html) format.
+Sentences consist of one or more word lines, and each word line contains the following columns:
 1. ID: Word index
 2. FORM: *Eojeol* (sequences of Korean characters separated by white-spaces) form or punctuation symbol
 3. LEMMA: Morphemes connected by '+' within an eojeol-unit (**manually annotated**)